ajaykrmnc/EV-Exchanz/README.md

 # E-Vehicle Solution-Battex
 <img src="https://xparkle.netlify.app/LOGO.png" alt="Battex Logo" width="200" />

 This repository contains the code for an innovative solution developed during the hackathon at MMDU Ambala.
-Our team, consisting of Ajay Kumar, Abhishek Kumar, Achintya Arya, and Sougato, collaborated to design and implement a solution for the problem of e-vehicle charging stations.
+Our team, consisting of me, Abhishek Kumar, Achintya Arya, and Sougato, collaborated to design and implement a solution for the problem of e-vehicle charging stations.

 ## Table of Contents
 - [Introduction](#introduction)